Chris Taylor (footballer, born 1986)

-Christopher David Taylor (born 20 December 1986) is an English professional footballer who plays as a midfielder for FC United of Manchester.
+Christopher David Taylor (born 20 December 1986) is an English former professional footballer who played as a midfielder.
+He is currently Under 18s coach at FC United of Manchester.

 Career

 Oldham Athletic

 Taylor, who is a lifelong Oldham fan, signed a professional contract with his hometown club, where a scout, Colin Shaw, scouted him and where he had been a trainee, on 1 August 2005.
 He made his debut for the club in a 3–0 home win over Nottingham Forest in the 2005–06 season, during which he made a further thirteen league appearances.
 In the 2006–07 season he made 51 appearances.

 On 3 March 2007, Taylor scored his first professional goal in a 1–1 draw with Carlisle United.
 After waiting 51 games for his first goal, Taylor then scored twice in a 4–0 demolition of Doncaster Rovers in his next game.
 He then made it four goals from three games with a goal against Leyton Orient in his next game.
 In April 2007 he signed a new three-year contract until summer 2010.

 On 2 June 2008, the Oldham Chronicle reported that Oldham had, the week before, rejected a bid for Taylor by Championship club Blackpool.
 Newly promoted Doncaster Rovers were also linked with a possible offer and it was claimed that Oldham had placed a £500,000 price tag on Taylor.

 Early in Oldham's 2008–09 campaign, Taylor scored a double in a 2–0 victory over Leeds United.
 Several weeks later on 20 September, he scored another double in a 3–3 draw with Hartlepool United.
 On 18 March 2009, he signed a new contract for Oldham, extending his contract with the club until 2012.
 After signing the deal Taylor told the club website: "Everyone knows Oldham is where I want to be, I love playing for this club.

 "There has always been speculation but all I want is to play for Oldham."
 His season was cut short, however, when he picked up an ankle injury during a morning training session on 21 April.
 On 26 April, Taylor was named to League One's Team of the Year, along with teammate Neal Eardley.

 On 8 June 2009, both the Oldham Chronicle and Yorkshire Evening Post reported that Leeds United were preparing to make a bid of over £500,000 for Taylor.